 Author Joe Jiménez’s gritty debut novel for young adults, BLOODLINE, has been awarded the 2017 NACCS Tejas Young Adult Fiction Book Award, for recognition as an outstanding work of Young Adult fiction that best represents a significant topic related to the Mexican-American/Chican@ experience in Texas.

-A haunting story that questions what it really means to be a man, the novel was named one of Kirkus Reviews‘ Best Books of 2016 and was also included in NBC Latino’s Summer 2016 Reading List.
+A haunting story that questions what it really means to be a man, the novel was named one of Kirkus Reviews‘ Best Books of 2016, was a finalist for the Texas Institute of Letters’ H-E-B Award for Best Young Adult Book and was also included in NBC Latino’s Summer 2016 Reading List.

 BLOODLINE has been widely praised: